anwarmamat/cmsc388t_winter21/Projects/P1/README.md

 For each feature, a template java file has been provided that you will be filling out with your team.

 Each feature can be divided evenly among your group and each member should create their own feature-item branch off of the feature branch.
 For example, if you are working on the PacMan class and have chosen to work on the get_valid_moves function, you should make a branch from FTR-pacman with the name pacman-get_valid_moves.
-By the end of this section, you should have created 3 feature item branches with your code.
+By the end of this section, you should have 12 feature item branches and 3 feature branches with your code.

 Once this part has been completed, you should be able to see a JFrame appear that allows you to play Automonous PacMan by compiling and running your files: